Tia Fuller

 Tia Fuller (born March 27, 1976) is an American saxophonist, composer, and educator, and a member of the all-female band touring with Beyoncé.
 Fuller is currently a faculty member in the ensembles department at Berklee College of Music.
-Fuller was a Featured Jazz Musician in Pixar's full length computer-animated feature Soul.
+Fuller was a Featured Jazz Musician in Pixar's animated film Soul.
 For the film Fuller plays an alto saxophone with a Vandoren mouthpiece for the character Dorothea Williams.
 The appearance of Dorothea Williams is influenced by Fuller, and the character's speaking lines are voiced by Angela Bassett.

 Background

-Fuller was born in Aurora, Colorado to jazz musicians Fred and Elthopia Fuller.
-Her father, Fred, plays bass and her mother, Elthopia, sings.
-Her sister, Shamie, is also a jazz musician and educator.
-She grew up listening to her parents rehearse in the basement of their home, as well as to the music of John Coltrane, Sarah Vaughan and Charlie Parker.
+Fuller was born in Aurora, Colorado to jazz musicians Fred and Ethiopia Fuller.
+Her father, Fred, plays bass and her mother, Ethiopia, sings.
+She grew up playing classical piano at the age of three and listening to her parents rehearse in the basement of their home, as well as to the music of John Coltrane, Sarah Vaughan and Charlie Parker.
+She studied classical piano for 10 years, started playing the flute at the age of nine, and took up the saxophone and became interested in jazz in high school.
+Her sister, Shamie Royston, is a jazz pianist and a regular member of Fuller's ensemble.

 Fuller began playing saxophone at Gateway High School, after which she continued her musical education at Spelman College in Atlanta, Georgia, under the tutelage of Joseph Jennings.
-While there she performed with Ray Charles and in Atlanta's jazz clubs.
-In 1998, she graduated magna cum laude with a Bachelor of Arts degree in music, and later went on to complete her master's degree in jazz pedagogy and performance from the University of Colorado at Boulder.
+While at Spelman, she performed with Ray Charles.
+In 1998, she graduated magna cum laude with a Bachelor of Arts degree in Music, and later went on to complete a Master's in Music, Jazz Pedagogy, and Performance in 2000 from the University of Colorado at Boulder.